 There is a global “filter mode” setting that affects how all the search controls work.
 If filter mode is on, all of the search terms or criteria need to match for the record to show in the result.
 If filter mode is off, then if any of the terms or criteria are matched, the record will show in the result.

 The Combo search has additional modes: any, all and phrase.
 They give you additional control over how strictly the search results are matched when there are multiple search terms.
 This mode can be set by the user, or as a plugin setting.

 Whole Word Match Mode prevents matches with a portion of a word.
 For instance, when enabled, the search term “hot” would only match the word hot and not a word such as hotel.

-The Combo Multisearch Plugin offers two main search control types: a single text input (like a search engine) or a sets of selectors/checkboxes/text fields that set a search term for each field.
+The Combo Multisearch Plugin offers two main search control types: a single text input (like a search engine) or a set of selectors/checkboxes/text fields that provide a search term for each field.
 Both search types may be used, but in most cases, you’ll be using one or the other.